archmisha/mediarss/src/main/resources/readme.txt

     also partial seasons: Greys Anatomy Season 8 Episode 1-22

-search results  hover text too long

-make all tooltips be one line
+search results  hover text too long save all jobs run history not only the last one make all tooltips be one line

+maybe when downloading shows schedule sort first the shows that are being tracked and then the rest handle the case of a movie not out yet: Iron Man: Rise of Technovore (Video 2013) then there are no viewers yet and no point printing the warning

+each episode will save last scan date for torrents, in search analyze it and dont search in in ternet for old episodes - only last 2 episode go to internet scheduling to run only on travcked shows - when new show being tracked also run scheduling on it in search hold on each show when it was being downlaing scheduled last and if ended dont download if already was downloaded the only problem is the shows that not ended and searching then will redownload schedule again

+subtitles chaged - need the green info that subtitle preferences were saved

+about your schedule in the site i think it would be better user experience if the user could choose time zone for the series release.

+add kickass torrents parser and add it to torrentz parsing like piratebay - to check need to be able to download how i met your mother s02.e03

+searching for house - gives too many shows suggestions - what to do how to prevent when searching house from finding house of lies or house of cards